 The 'zfs' command line does want the "error if none of the snapshots exists" behavior, but implements it differently.

-Updated by Matthew Ahrens over 6 years ago
+Updated by Matthew Ahrens almost 7 years ago

 This caused a bug in our product at Delphix.
 Here's a test case that will reproduce this, usually very quickly.
 The two destroys race; if they both determine that they need to destroy test@snap, then only one will succeed, as the other will see that it does not exist.